vSunShineJk/vSunShineJk/README.md

 I am an aspiring software tester and automation engineer with a strong foundation in Java, Selenium, and API testing.
 Currently doing an AuPair job in Germany.
 I am passionate about ensuring software quality and improving efficiency through automation.
 In this profile you can find projects and frameworks from my study and previous job experiences.
-Below I will leave a short description for some most significant orojects of meine:
+Below I will leave a short description for some most significant projects of meine:

 1.Cucumber Project
 Descripttion:  This project is an automated testing framework based on the Cucumber framework, designed to enhance behavior-driven development (BDD) testing.